swfiua/blume/doc/cpr.rst

 Binary systems and the *new paradigm*, when *M* is large and *r* is small?

-How do they make waves?
+How do they make waves, rather than preserve their angular momentum by a suitable change in rotation?

 Where do the harmonics arise in the CMB?
 Is it just the *local galaxies* that modulate the signal?